DC-K2-Test-Org/JSSP-AzureTextAnalytics/README.md

  ## Features
  This broker currently supports the followings:
- (currently only support single documemt)
+ (currently only supporting single documemt input)

  ### Setiment Analysis
  - Get Sentiment: returns a single record of the overall sentiment scores.